kaiffaraz/Outfit-Generator/README.md

 ## How It Works

-1.Upload your shirt and pant images.
+- Upload your shirt and pant images.
-2.Click Generate Outfits.
+- Click Generate Outfits.
-3.The model:
+- The model:
  -> Pairs the items to form stylish non-repetitive combinations -> Displays each combination with shirt + pant names -> Updates mannequin colors dynamically
-4.You get a complete formal outfit plan for the week
+- You get a complete formal outfit plan for the week

 ---